mjo22/cryojax/README.md

 log_likelihood = loss(params)
 ```

 To summarize, this example creates a loss function at an updated set of `Pose`, `Optics`, and `Detector` parameters.
-In general, there are many ways to write `build_model`!
+In general, there are many ways to write loss functions.
+See the [equinox](https://github.com/patrick-kidger/equinox/) documentation for more complex use cases.

 Note that one could also write a custom log likelihood function simply by instantiating a model without the observed data.